Oscar winner behind 'Birdman' filming daunted by one long shot

 "He realized that this was no joke, that he had to learn all the dialogue and go through this whole emotional grind in very, very, long takes," Lubezki said.

-Only recently did Lubezki realize that "Michael Keaton is playing, like, five characters" in Riggan's different states of mind.
+Only recently did Lubezki realise that "Michael Keaton is playing, like, five characters" in Riggan's different states of mind.

 "Sometimes he goes from one character to another, to another, in the same take with no safety net, so it is really, really hard," he said.

-"I just got lucky that we couldn't find a theater to do all the guts of the theater and all the hallways and dressing rooms that worked," he said.
+"I just got lucky that we couldn't find a theatre to do all the guts of the theatre and all the hallways and dressing rooms that worked," he said.
 "And because of that, we had to chop."

 When they were nearly done shooting and they started to put a lot of the movie together, Lubezki said he suddenly felt "the pay-off was immense."